Our MA program is officially recognised by the German authorities and qualifies for the German Study Visa.

 - For students who want to develop writing skills for creative screen industries

 - Build an impressive portfolio which includes a short film script, treatments for genre feature film, pilot screenplay for TV series or mini-series, two industry-standard script reports, synopses, outlines, project pitches and a long-form Master’s Project script (feature or TV)

 The MA Screenwriting course equips you with professional skills to develop your own voice and produce marketable and commercially successful scripts for film, television and web series.
 During your studies, you’ll do a unique industry project for an external client.

 - Practical.
-Work with professional actors who will perform your script in front of you, pitch your script to a panel of industry experts at the end of each key module, and receive professional script development support from leading UK film and TV production companies
+Work with professional actors who will perform your script in front of you, pitch your script to a panel of industry experts at the end of each key module, and receive professional script development support from leading international film and TV production companies

 - Comprehensive.
 Learn about writing for different platforms: film, television, web, radio and games